 Southwest has a new targeted promotion for holders of a Southwest credit card that can allow you to earn up to 25,000 Southwest points that DO qualify for the Southwest Companion Pass, but read on to see if I really think this is a good deal.

 Keep in mind that everyone who had a Southwest Rapid Rewards account as of April 1, 2020 now has a Southwest-gifted 25,000 points toward the 125,000 points they need to earn their Southwest Companion Pass, this offer COULD supplement that gift.

-I discovered this offer under the My Account/Promotions section of my account at Southwest.com on Friday, June 7.
-I’ll show you how to check and see if you’ve been targeted further below.
+Readers are finding the offer under the My Account/Promotions section of their account at Southwest.com.
+We’ll show you how to check and see if you’ve been targeted further below.

 Southwest Credit Card Promotion Details

-Southwest is offering the following to targeted Rapid Rewards members and Southwest credit card holders:
+Southwest is offering the following to targeted Southwest Rapid Rewards members who are also Southwest credit card holders:

-- Register between June 7 and October 31 to participate (note: qualifying points don’t start until AUGUST 1).
+- Register between July 1 and October 31 to participate (note: qualifying points don’t start until AUGUST 1).

-So for THIS promotion, if you earn the minimum 10,000 points by October 31, you’d earn an additional 2,500 Southwest points.
-These bonus points DO qualify for the 110,000 points you need to earn the Southwest Companion Pass, which lets 1 person fly free with you.
+These bonus points DO qualify for the 125,000 points you need to earn the Southwest Companion Pass, which lets 1 person fly free with you.
 Normally, bonus points DO NOT qualify for the Southwest Companion Pass.